 RSV vaccines and other types of RSV protection

-The FDA has approved three forms of preventive treatment against severe RSV: a vaccine for older adults, a vaccine for pregnant women and vaccine-like protection for infants and young children under 2.
-These vaccines can prevent you or your child from severe RSV, but they may not protect against RSV entirely.
+The U.S. Food and Drug Administration (FDA) has approved three forms of preventive treatment against severe RSV: a vaccine for older adults, a vaccine for pregnant women, and monoclonal antibody immunization for babies and young children.
+These immunizations can prevent severe RSV, but they may not protect against RSV entirely.

 RSV vaccine for older adults

-If you have Medicare Part D coverage, Medicare Part D now fully covers vaccines the CDC recommends for adults, including the RSV vaccine.
+Also, if you have Medicare Part D coverage, Medicare Part D now fully covers vaccines the CDC recommends for adults, if administered at a pharmacy, including the RSV vaccine.

 The maternal RSV vaccine